-59. Following on the harmonization between the national legislation and world bank operational policy, any person or household, or community who suffers the loss of land, shelter, business, incomes, sources of livelihood because of the Project impact is eligible for receiving compensation and or R&R assistance to offset such loss enabling restoration of living conditions to a state better or equal to the pre-project situation.
-During preparation of the ARAP/RAP, the eligibility will be determined on the basis of an impacts.
-Whereas the eligibility list provided in the ARAP/RAP will remain the basis for providing entitlements to the non-titleholder PAPs, in case of the titleholder's eligibility will be determined through scrutiny of title deeds or other legal documents admissible and recognized under law as valid ownership documents.
+58. Following on the harmonization between the national legislation and world bank operational policy, any person or household, or community who suffers the loss of land, shelter, business, incomes, sources of livelihood because of the Project impact is eligible for receiving compensation and or R&R assistance to offset such loss enabling restoration of living conditions to a state better or equal to the pre-project situation.
+During preparing the RAP, the eligibility will be determined on the basis of impacts.
+Whereas the eligibility list provided in the RAP will remain the basis for providing entitlements to the non-titleholder PAPs, in case of the titleholder's eligibility will be determined through scrutiny of title deeds or other legal documents admissible and recognized under law as valid ownership documents.